daisvke/woody-woodpacker/README.md

 - Symbol Table Section: This section stores information about symbols defined or referenced by the program, such as function and variable names, their addresses, and other attributes.
 Each entry in the symbol table follows the ELF64_Sym structure.
 The symbol table size can vary depending on the number of symbols.

 - String Table Section: This section stores the names of various symbols, section names, and other string data referenced by the binary.
-It has a variable size and contains strings.
+It has a variable size and contains substrings grouped in a single string.

 Please note that the actual sizes and structures may vary depending on the specific binary format and the contents of the file.
-The representation provided here gives a general overview of the components typically found in a binary file with a 64-bit ELF header.
+The representation provided here gives a general overview of the components typically found in a binary file with a 64-bit ELF header.<br />
+Thus, an EIP-independent program would be preferable for our case.<br />
+When software or code is EIP-independent, it means that it does not rely on specific memory addresses or offsets relative to the EIP register, making it more reliable across different environments.
 <br /><br />
 Please check man ELF for more details.

 ### The section header

-In the context of object file formats, such as ELF (Executable and Linkable Format), the section header is optional in certain cases.
+In the context of object file formats, such as ELF, the section header is optional in certain cases.
 The section header table provides information about the layout and attributes of sections within the object file.
 <br /><br />
 Here are some cases where the section header may be optional: